jeffhandley/WhatIsTheWorst.com/README.md

     * Biden's portrait will not be hung.
     * Barack and Michelle Obama's portraits will be taken down.
     * Many events that would typically occur in Washington, D.C. will be moved to Mar-a-Lago.
+1. The 2030 census will be sabotaged even worse than the 2020 census was.
+    * Minorities and liberal regions will significantly lose representation.